20475 - EVENT AND MEGA EVENT MANAGEMENT AND CREATIVE INDUSTRIES

 Go to class group/s: 31

-- Creative and Entertainment industries (theme parks, sport, cinema).
+- Creative and Entertainment industries (art, entertainment, sport, fashion/luxury, etc).

-- Understand the event industries and the role covered by its relevant actors such as event agencies; a deep knowledge about their competencies in event project management is also acquired.
+- Understand the event industries and the role covered by its relevant stakeholders; a deep knowledge about their competencies in event project management is also acquired.

-- Deal with the most fundamental decisions from goal setting, targets, messages and budgeting.
+- Deal with the most fundamental decisions from event initiation to event closing.
 Students know the most relevant metrics for the measurement of event efficacy.

-- Recognize peculiarities related mega events and creative and entertainment industries (theme parks, sport, cinema) are presented, introducing the role of audiences and fans.
+- Recognize peculiarities related mega events and creative and entertainment industries are presented, introducing the role of audiences and fans.

 - Design events for different purposes, target and industries.
 Students are able to compute and discuss the most relevant KPI for the measurement of event results.
 They are able to assess the right balance between creativity and planning; reinforcing their ability to work in team and communicate.